 Edit copies, not originals

-Another approach is by making a copy of your original photo and does all the edits you want on the copied photo leaving the original one untouched.
+Another approach is to make a copy of your original photo and do all the edits you want on the copied photo leaving the original one untouched.
 In any case of mistakes, you may go for the original one.

 Don’t Use Resize feature to Enlarge a Photos